List of Kamen Rider Agito characters: Mana Kazaya

 Mana Kazaya (風谷 真魚, Kazaya Mana) is the daughter of Nobuyuki Kazaya and Yoshihiko Misugi's step-niece.
 She possesses a seed of Agito, which initially grants her clairvoyance.
-Once her powers are fully awakened by "Tetsuya Sawaki," she gains a regenerative power that she uses to resurrect Ryō, though the strain of doing so causes her to lose this power.
+Once her powers are fully awakened by "Tetsuya Sawaki," she gains a regenerative power that she uses to resurrect Ryo, though the strain of doing so causes her to lose this power.
+Years after the Overlord's defeat and during the events of Kamen Rider Zi-O, Mana is working as a server at the original Restaurant Agito location.
+As of the events of the film Agito: Psychic War, Mana is married, but is separated from her husband because their relationship is not going well.

 Mana Kazaya is portrayed by Rina Akiyama (秋山 莉奈, Akiyama Rina).
 As a child, Mana is portrayed by Satomi Tanimura (谷村 聡美, Tanimura Satomi).

 Recurring characters

 Yoshihiko Misugi

-Yoshihiko Misugi (美杉 義彦, Misugi Yoshihiko) is a psychology professor and lives with his son, Mana, and Shouichi.
+Yoshihiko Misugi (美杉 義彦, Misugi Yoshihiko) is a psychology professor and lives with his son, Mana, and Shoichi.
 He is also Sumiko Ozawa's former professor.

 Yoshihiko Misugi is portrayed by Takeshi Masu (升 毅, Masu Takeshi).

 Taichi Misugi

 Taichi Misugi (美杉 太一, Misugi Taichi) is Yoshihiko's son.

 Taichi Misugi is portrayed by Tokimasa Tanabe (田辺 季正, Tanabe Tokimasa).